maartendemunck/bettersafethansorry/README.md

 ## Getting Started

 To decrease my electricity consumption, I recently bought a mini server (wormwood) to run some applications that previously ran on my desktop PC (calvin) so that I can just shut down my desktop PC when I'm not using it.
-This system currently runs my maarten@home website with some webapps and a Gitea service and is the perfect example to show how Better Safe Than Sorry works.
+This system currently runs my maarten@home website with some webapps (and some other services, but let's keep the example small) in Docker containers and is the perfect example to show how Better Safe Than Sorry works.

-The most important data on this system are of course the data (database and media files) of my maarten@home website and the data (database, repositories and media files) of the Gitea service.
-The website itself and the deployment scripts of the website and the Gitea service are stored in Git repositories, so no additional data backups are needed.
-To reduce the recovery time in case the the SSD or the full system would fail, I want to make a full system backup now and then, but no data is lost if this backup is a bit outdated.
+The most important data on this system are of course the data (database and media files) of my maarten@home website (and the data of the other services).
+The website itself and the deployment scripts of the website and other services are stored in Git repositories, so no additional data backups are needed.
+To reduce the recovery time in case the the SSD or the full system would fail, I want to make a full system backup now and then, but this takes a lot more time and no data is lost if this backup is a bit outdated, so I split the data and system backups.

 These requirements yield this configuration file `~/.config/bettersafethansorry/config.yaml` for Better Safe Than Sorry: